veliovgroup/mail-time/README.md

 ## Features

-- Queue - Managed via MongoDB, will survive server reboots and failures
+- __Email Queue__ - Managed via MongoDB, will survive server reboots and failures
-- Support for multiple server setups - "Cluster", Phusion Passenger instances, Load Balanced solutions, etc.
+- __Support for horizontally scaled multi-server setups__ - "Cluster", multiple node.js instances, load balancing solutions, and similar.
+Great solution for applications scaled on a single machine, or multiple virtual or "bare metal" servers, or single or cross-border/worldwide across multiple data centers
-- Emails concatenation by addressee email - Reduce amount of sent emails to a single user with concatenation, and avoid mistakenly doubled emails
-- When concatenation is enabled - Same emails won't be sent twice, if for any reason, due to bad logic or application failure emails are sent twice or more times - this is solution to solve this annoying behavior
+- __Email concatenation__ - Reduce amount of sent emails to a single user with concatenation, and avoid mistakenly doubled emails.
+When concatenation is enabled the same emails (*checked by addressee and content*) won't be sent twice, if for any reason, due to bad logic or application failure emails are sent twice or more times - "email concatenation" is the solution to solve such annoying behavior
-- Balancing for multiple nodemailer's transports, two modes - `backup` and `balancing`.
-This is the most useful feature — allowing to reduce the cost of SMTP services and add extra layer of durability.
-If one transport failing to send an email `mail-time` will switch to the next one
+- __Multiple nodemailer/SMTP transports__ — Support for multiple SMPT transports implemented in two modes - `backup` and `balancing`.
+This feature allows to reduce the cost of SMTP services and add extra layer of durability.
+If one of the transports is failing to send an email `mail-time` will switch to the next one
-- Sending retries for network and other failures
+- __Sending retries__ for network and other failures
-- Templating support with [Mustache](https://mustache.github.io/)-like placeholders
+- __Templating__ with [Mustache](https://mustache.github.io/)-like placeholders

 ## Installation